Trentonom0r3/PyShiftAE/README.md

 - All contributors will be acknowledged in the project repository.
 Your contributions, no matter how small, are valuable to us and the community.

 # ChangeLog
-All Updates should be assumed to come with updated documentation, and updated binary .aex file located in ```dist```, unless otherwise specified.
+All Updates should be assumed to come with updated documentation, and an updated binary .aex file located in ```dist```, unless otherwise specified.
 ChangeLog will contain a brief description of changes.
 See Wiki API docs for more info.
 - [11.28.23]
     - Added constructors for `CompItem`, `FootageItem`.